-- 1. Press and release a on the RKE transmitter. - 2.
+- 1. Press and release 🕞 on the remote key. - 2.
 Immediately press and hold $\mathbf{\Omega}$ for at least four seconds or until the turn signal lamps flash.
 The turn signal lamps flashing confirms the request to remote start the vehicle has been received.